ROCm/HIP-CPU/docs/msvc.md

 - If you are not working with CMake, add either `/path_where_you_cloned_the_hip_cpu_runtime/include` or, if you installed it, `/path_where_you_installed_the_hip_cpu_runtime/include` to your include path.
+- For potentially enhanced vectorisation, consider adding `/openmp:experimental` to your compiler flags, as this will allow the back-end to (eventually) be more aggressive in vectorising HIP code.